smapiot/piral/docs/questions/general.md

 import { layout } from 'my-layout-package';
 ```

-Each version has its own pros and cons.
+Each version has its pros and cons.

 ---------------------------------------